binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ##### Entered by People (manually)

 It costs little to do research on the most suitable team password database for you, and to implement it.
-I provided a good selection of factors to consider when reviewing and making your selection in the [Countermeasures](#cloud-countermeasures-storage-of-secrets-credentials-and-other-secrets-entered-by-people-manually) subsection.
+I provided you a good selection of factors to consider when reviewing and making your selection in the [Countermeasures](#cloud-countermeasures-storage-of-secrets-credentials-and-other-secrets-entered-by-people-manually) subsection.

 ##### Entered by Software (automatically)

 Security is, in part, a deception.
 By embracing defence in depth, we make it harder to break into systems, which just means it takes longer, and someone may have to think a little harder.
 There is no totally secure system.
 You decide how much it is worth investing to slow your attackers down.
-If your attacker is 100% determined and well resourced, they will likley compromise you eventually, no matter what you do.
+If your attacker is 100% determined and well resourced, they will likely compromise you eventually, no matter what you do.

 ### Serverless

-Securing Serverless currently is hard because the interactions between components are all in the open and on different platforms, requiring different sets of users and privileges.
+Securing Serverless is currently hard because the interactions between components are all in the open and on different platforms, which requires different sets of users and privileges.
 Trust boundaries are disparate.

 At the same time, Serverless does push the developer into creating more testable components.

-If you are going to go Serverless, which I admit does include some very compelling reasons to do so, make sure you invest heavily into implementing the [Countermeasures](#cloud-countermeasures-serverless) I discussed.
+If you are going to go Serverless, which I admit does include some very compelling reasons to do so, make sure you invest heavily into implementing the [Countermeasures](#cloud-countermeasures-serverless) I have discussed.

 #### Functions